radleylewis/blog/src/adventure_laptop_001.md

 *"$400 - Lenovo Thinkpad T480 i5 8th gen - issues"* - Seller, Gumtree.

 Gumtree is like *Craigslist/Ebay Classifieds* in the States or *Ebaykleinanzeigen* in Germany (in fact it's owned by Ebay).
 Unfortunately, asides from two grainy photos, the advertisement offered no further details on my future side kick.
 I tried to contact the seller to garner more details, but to no avail.
 So I put in a bid for A$200 (approx. 125€).
 Most listings in Germany put the price around 700-800€ or more than A$1,200.
-So this offer was about a tenth of what I might have expected to pay for it in Germany.
+So this offer was about a fifth of what I might have expected to pay for it in Germany.
 In Australia listing prices were only slightly more attractive.
 The mandatory haggling took place, and ultimately I secured the unit for A$300 or ~190€.

 Not bad right?